 Instead, if you want to report a loss on your taxes, then you (and your spouse) will have to avoid repurchasing the losing security for at least 30 days.
 If you do buy the security again within 30 days, you must forgo the tax benefit.
 However, you won’t lose the tax benefit forever.
 When you do eventually sell the security again, you’ll be able to recover the tax benefit and write off the loss.

 The IRS insists that you offset like with like.
 That is, your long-term capital losses first offset long-term capital gains, while short-term losses first offset short-term gains.
 It’s an important distinction because capital gains are taxed based on how long you’ve owned the security.
 Only after you’ve summed up your results can you then offset short-term gains with long-term losses.

-Long-term capital gains are taxed at special rates than can be lower than what you would otherwise pay for your ordinary income – 0, 15 and 20 percent, depending on your income.
+Long-term capital gains are taxed at special rates that can be lower than what you would otherwise pay for your ordinary income – 0, 15, and 20 percent, depending on your income.
 These rates apply to assets that you’ve held for more than one year.

 Short-term capital gains are taxed at your ordinary income rate, which can run as high as 37 percent.
 These rates apply to assets that you’ve held for less than one year.